-Since this time of year is peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has proclaimed May as National Asthma and Allergy Awareness Month.
+Since it’s currently peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has made May National Asthma and Allergy Awareness Month.

 Over 50 million Americans are tormented with allergies and 24 million are plagued by asthma.
 So in May, our Experts are ready to help you stop the sneezes for FREE.
-Call Air Engineers Service Experts right now to get a FREE home air quality and comfort analysis at 904-450-5672 or schedule your appointment online
+Call Air Engineers Service Experts today to get a FREE home air quality and comfort analysis at 904-450-5672 or schedule your appointment online

 .
-Your complimentary air quality and comfort analysis is the first step to assess your home’s level of air pollution.
+Your free air quality and comfort analysis is the first thing you can do to start evaluating your home’s air pollution.

 Germicidal UV Light Systems